SaniyaKhullar/NetREm/README.md

 ## Hardware Requirements

-The analysis is based on Python 3.10.6.
+The analysis is based on Python version 3.10.6.
 Please note that larger prior graph networks may require more memory, space, and time.
-We anticipate that you would only need a standard computer with enough RAM to support the operations.
-A Linux system with 32 GB RAM and 32GB storage would be enough to support GRegulNet.
+We anticipate that you would only need a standard computer (e.g. 32 GB RAM and 32 GB storage) with enough RAM to support the operations.

 ## Software Requirements